research

 Objective 1: Assess agricultural knowledge of diverse segments of the population

 Judd-Murray, R. (2019).
 Development and validation of an agricultural literacy instrument using the national agricultural literacy outcomes.
 (Doctoral dissertation).
 Utah State University.
-Retrieved from ProQuest (Summer 2019).
+ProQuest (Summer 2019).

 Brandt, M. R. (2016).
 Exploring elementary students' agricultural and scientific knowledge using evidence centered design (Master's thesis, University of Nebraska-Lincoln).
 Retrieved from http://digitalcommons.unl.edu/natresdiss/131/.
 (Major Professor, Cory Forbs, W2006)

 Edwards, E. B. (2016).
-Dig into learning: A program evaluation of an agricultural literacy innovation (Doctoral dissertation, GARDNER-WEBB UNIVERSITY).
-Retrieved from https://digitalcommons.gardner-webb.edu/education_etd/187/.
+Dig into learning: A program evaluation of an agricultural literacy innovation (Doctoral dissertation, GARDNER-WEBB UNIVERSITY). https://digitalcommons.gardner-webb.edu/education_etd/187/.
 (Committee Member, Debra Spielmaker, W2006)

 Spielmaker, D. M. (2016, September).
 Developing agricultural literacy outcomes: A synthesis of research-based expectations.
-Poster presented at the Western Region Conference of the American Association for Agricultural Education, Tucson, AZ.
-Retrieved from http://aaaeonline.org/resources/Documents/Western%20Region/2016%20WRAAE%20CONFERENCE%20PROCEEDINGS.pdf
+Poster presented at the Western Region Conference of the American Association for Agricultural Education, Tucson, AZ. http://aaaeonline.org/resources/Documents/Western%20Region/2016%20WRAAE%20CONFERENCE%20PROCEEDINGS.pdf

 Spielmaker, D. M., & Leising, J. G. (2013).
-National agricultural literacy outcomes.
-Logan, UT: Utah State University, School of Applied Sciences & Technology.
-Retrieved from http://www.agclassroom.org/get/doc/NALObooklet.pdf
+National Agricultural Literacy Outcomes.
+Logan, UT: Utah State University, School of Applied Sciences & Technology. http://www.agclassroom.org/get/doc/NALObooklet.pdf

 Objective 2: Assess attitudes and perceptions and motivations concerning agriculture of diverse segments of the population.